ladeak/SpanWorkshop/README.md

 name, start day, end day
 ```

-A real example is (usually, no header included)
+A real example is (usually, no header included).
+The file used for the actual performance testing will a lot bigger, in the size of 14 MB.

 ```
 Laszlo,25/06/2019,28/06/2019